elliotjharper/vscode-nuget-package-manager/README.md

 ### 0.0.1

 Initial release:

 - View all installed NuGet packages from `.csproj` files
+- **Smart package grouping**: Shows each package once with all consuming projects
+- Displays multiple consumers per package with their respective versions
+- Support for packages used across multiple projects with different versions
 - Search and filter packages by name, version, or project